esphome/esphome-docs/components/update/http_request.rst

     :image: system-update.svg
     :keywords: Updates, OTA, ESP32, ESP8266

 This platform allows you to manage the deployment of updates to your ESPHome devices.
-It works by reading a YAML manifest file and using it to determine the presence of an update.
+It works by reading a :ref:`JSON manifest file <update_http_request-manifest_format>` and using it to determine the presence of an update.

 To use it, the following components are required in your device's configuration:

 - :doc:`/components/http_request`
 - :doc:`/components/ota_http_request`